OsoSuerte/honey/README.md

 ## Data Cleaning

 The provided data is essentially clean.
 The only change made was in the creation of a variable to hold the data relevant to the current project in an array.
 This array holds the information related to the amount of honey produced and sorts it by year.
-The array is then ì.reshapedî to fit modeling requirements.
+The array is then ‚Äú.reshaped‚Äù to fit modeling requirements.
 The provided data is essentially clean.

 ## Modeling